 - Program length: five years

-- Availability: the University of Wisconsin-Eau Claire campus and the University of Wisconsin-Madison, University of Wisconsin-Milwaukee, University of Wisconsin-Stout or the University of Minnesota-Twin Cities campus
+- Campus: the University of Wisconsin-Eau Claire campus and the University of Wisconsin-Madison, University of Wisconsin-Milwaukee, University of Wisconsin-Stout or the University of Minnesota-Twin Cities campus

 - Society of Physics Students